nshiab/simple-data-analysis/README.md

 ## Caching fetched and computed data

 Instead of running the same code over and over again, you can cache the results.
-Combined with the `--watch` flag, this can speed up your workflow, especially when fetching data or performing computationally expensive operations.
+This can speed up your workflow, especially when fetching data or performing computationally expensive operations.

 Here's the previous example adapted to cache data.
 For more information, check the [cache method documentation](https://nshiab.github.io/simple-data-analysis/classes/SimpleTable.html#cache).

 The data is cached in the hidden folder `.sda-cache` at the root of your code repository.
-Make sure to add it to your `.gitignore` if you have one.
+Make sure to add it to your `.gitignore`.
 If you want to clean your cache, just delete the folder.

+If you set up with `npx simple-data-analysis`, `.sda-cache` is automatically added to your `.gitignore` and you can use `npm run clean` to clear the cache.

 ```ts
 import { SimpleDB } from "simple-data-analysis"